michelepierallini/fishingrod_ws/README.md

 1) Implement the camera sensor
 2) `throw_experiment` package.
 If I will try experiments.
 Not planned yet
 3) Creates the reel module
-4) Implement a DDP-like or, in general, model-based, controller
+4) Add IMU to control loop in the DDP-framework
 -----------------------------------------------------------------------------------------------
--) Retrain the Network with smart observation and/or implementing a curriculum learning.
+-) *Doing* Retrain the Network with smart observation and/or implementing a curriculum learning.